lightning/bolts/02-peer-protocol.md

 #### Requirements

 A sending node:
-  - MUST NOT send a `commitment_signed` message which does not include any updates.
+  - MUST NOT send a `commitment_signed` message that does not include any updates.
-  - MAY send a `commitment_signed` message which only alters the fee.
+  - MAY send a `commitment_signed` message that only alters the fee.
-  - MAY send a `commitment_signed` message which doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
+  - MAY send a `commitment_signed` message that doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).